foxdrodd/dc-hacking/README.md

 # Dreamcast Hacking

-Collection of some Dremcast hacking information with other OSs like Linux, NetBSD.
+Collection of some Dreamcast hacking information with other OSs like Linux, NetBSD.

 # Information sources